Estimated reading time: 9 minutes

 Light & bright appetizers like fresh tomatoes go well with Unoaked Chardonnay such as Vinden Estate Evie’s 2015.
 An oaked Chardonnay well matches with a cooked appetizer such as Pumpkin, Caramelized Onion, Ricotta, or Apple & Brie Flatbread.

-Try a glass of Unoaked Chardonnay such as Tyrrell’s Hunter Valley Chardonnay with this menu item (Duck Breast, Duck Leg, Sweet Potato, Asparagus, Blackberries, Five Spice Popcorn) at the Cellar Restaurant if you happen to go on a Hunter Valley wine tour from Sydney.
+Try a glass of Unoaked Chardonnay such as Tyrrell’s Hunter Valley Chardonnay with this menu item (Duck Breast, Duck Leg, Sweet Potato, Asparagus, Blackberries, Five Spice Popcorn) at the Cellar Restaurant if you happen to go on a Hunter Valley wine tours from Sydney.

 A salad of baby vegetables including Corn, & Fregula, or Kabocha Squash with Pepitas & Rosemary Brown is ideal for oaked Chardonnay.